-The Contemporary Fiction Book Club meets on the first Thursday of each month.
+The Contemporary Book Club meets the first Tuesday of each month.

 Library Home Services

 Learn how your can have books delivered directly to your door.

 The library has eBooks and eAudios through OverDrive!
 All you need is a library card to get these items for free.
 Check out a title from our growing collection and download them to your device.
 There are thousands of titles to choose from.
 We also welcome your suggestions about what materials to add to the collection.

 If you are using your phone or a tablet, you will want to use Libby, the one-tap reading app.
 Be sure to add our partner libraries to access their collections.
 Call the library to find out how.

 Now you can learn one of 70 languages from the comfort of your own home, on the go or at the library.
 Click here to set up your Mango account.
 Once you set up your account, you can access Mango on your phone.
 Download the app, then login with your account information.

 Ahora usted puede aprender uno de 70 idiomas desde la comodidad de su propio hogar, en el camino o en la biblioteca.
 Haga clic aquí para configurar su cuenta de Mango.
 Una vez que configure su cuenta, puede acceder a Mango desde su teléfono.
 Descarga la aplicación, luego inicia sesión con la información de tu cuenta.